ichiran8/Mango2Computer/README.md

 All ROMs, games, and simulator files are located in IP files folder

 **DISCLAIMER** This is intended to run on the Basys3FPGA board and the NexysA7 FPGA board.
 All other boards will not work with the current configuration!
-Also note, this will only run if you have Vivado Design Suite!.
+Also note, this will only run if you have Vivado Design Suite!

 **insts** To run any project version on the FPGA, find the bit file in the project folder and run that bit file on Vivado for the FPGA.